November 1, 2018

 If you have any questions or would like to get in touch, please feel free to contact us on email@example.com or by calling the freephone number: 0800 470 4593.

-Planning application submitted for buttress wall (brick box) at the eastern end of Hothfield Place to support gas main pipe diversion
+Planning application approved for buttress wall (brick box) at the eastern end of Hothfield Place to support gas main pipe diversion